w3c/testtwf-website/docs/reftest-main-tutorial.md

 from the list above: Does a right-to-left rendering of **SAW** within a `BDO` element really display as **WAS**?

-Remember, you can get the needed templates for this kind of test [here][2] and [here][3].
-When you name the file, just add the section information ahead of the "reftest" string in the filename.
-Increment the 001 number as needed, depending on how many reftests you need to make to test this particular piece of the technology.
+Remember, you can get the needed templates for this kind of test [here][template].

 ## The Test File